mwand/2025-07-16-Addition-Server/STATUS.md

-The react frontend works a little:
+The react frontend works more or less:
 - frontend/src/main.tsx is the main switch to the React app.
-- when <App/> is commented out, it gives a nice looking page
-- when <App> points to TwoCountingButtons, it works fine, but the display is put in a narrow column
-- when <App> points to ToDoApp.tsx, it does not work, depending on which of the three components are included.
-- I get complaints
+- select the chosen <App> at frontend/src/App.tsx
+- but display only is as wide as the widest component